Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 - Next, drill pilot holes, and connect all sides with multiple hex screws to fix frames together.

-Note: The height of the raised garden bed will determine how many wood frames you may need.
+Remember, the raised garden bed height will determine how many wood frames you need.

 Step 2: Prepare the Location